Author: Ron Graham

 Jesus said to the thief on the cross, "Today you will be with me in Paradise" (Luke 23:43).
 This shows that Jesus, when he died, did not go into hell, or into the bad side of Hades, but into the good side of Hades.
 In the parable that is represented as a paradise where Lazarus was comforted in Abraham’s bosom.

-An unchangeable state in world of the dead
+This blessed state is an unchangeable state in world of the dead.